Peppermint Chocolate Thumbprint Cookies

 5. Add the dry ingredients and mix until well incorporated and thick.

-7. Put the 3 additional tablespoons of sugar into a small bowl and roll each ball of cookie dough in it, coating the ball fully.
+7. Put the 3 additional tablespoons of sugar into a small bowl and roll each ball of cookie dough in it, coating the ball fully, then place the cookie dough balls on the lined cookie sheet.

-10. Remove the cookies from oven and add an unwrapped hershey kiss to the top of each one.
+9. Remove the cookies from the oven and press an unwrapped hershey kiss into the top center of each cookie.
 Allow cookies to cool for 2-3 minutes, the remove to cooling rack to cool completely.

 The cookie dough can be made ahead and refrigerated for up to 3 days.
 While you don’t have to refrigerate the cookie dough before baking, I do find that if you refrigerate it for about 24 hours first, the cookies bake even more soft, thick and chewy.